-TrueType fonts (or TTF for short) are fonts that are installed in your embroidery software and automatically converted to embroidery designs when used.
+TrueType fonts (or TTF for short) are fonts installed in your embroidery software and automatically converted to embroidery designs when used.
 It’s kind of like your software auto-digitizing lettering files you select.

-In most cases, TTFs were not created with the intent that they would be used for embroidery.
-Many fonts are unfriendly in their original form as widths/keystrokes don’t take into account the rules of stitches.
+In most cases, TTFs were not created with the intent of being used for embroidery.
+Many fonts are unfriendly in their original form as widths/keystrokes don’t consider the rules of stitches.

 What are BX Embroidery Fonts?

 BX fonts have essentially allowed digitizers to take their created stitch file fonts (or finished embroidery designs) and assign a keystroke (key on the keyboard) to each letter so they can be easily typed out within a proprietary software program.